cotes2020/jekyll-theme-chirpy/_posts/00Basic/Auth/2020-09-23-Authentication.md

   - the preferred mode of authentication for `RESTful APIs`.

 - token is `self-contained`
-  - containes session infor and user info as well
+  - contains session info and user info as well
   - carries the data

 - anyone can view the contained

 - as a standard

-- use when interact between multible untrsuted parties:
+- use when interact between multiple untrsuted parties:
   - bank - app - user

 - have lifetime